eagle-dai/practical-computer-vision/docs/setup-wandb.md

 ## Add API Key to Kaggle

 1. Open your Kaggle notebook
-2. Click "Add-ons" in the right sidebar
+2. Click "Add-ons" in the top navigation bar
 3. Select "Secrets"
 4. Click "Create new secret"
 5. Name it `WANDB_API_KEY`